Virginia Mary Crawford: Role in feminist and suffrage movements

-On 17 June 1911, at the Coronation Procession, there were eighty CWSS members, many wearing religious medals or sodality ribbons, some saying the rosary as they walked, the spectators were heard to shout 'Bravo, Catholics' but some also shouted for 'Home Rule for Ireland'.
+On 17 June 1911, at the Coronation Procession, there were eighty CWSS members, many wearing religious medals or sodality ribbons, some saying the rosary as they walked, the spectators were heard to shout "Bravo, Catholics", but some also shouted for "Home Rule for Ireland".

 The CWSS organised a thanksgiving Mass when the Representation of the People Act 1918 gave some women the vote, but continued campaigning and speaking out about equal pay for equal work, and extension of the franchise to all women.
 Some 3% of the financial donors to CWSS were priests.
 However the CWSS did not get the support of the Church to be called 'Catholic' and as it joined, in 1926, the International Women Suffrage Alliance, led to a change in name to St. Joan's Social and Political Alliance, with Virginia Crawford as its first Chair, urging the organisation to demand votes for women over 21 years old, on the same grounds as men.
 When eventually equal franchise was achieved, the St Joan's Alliance organised a thanksgiving Mass in Westminster Cathedral and a procession including Catholic and Protestant suffragists, Millicent Fawcett and Charlotte Despard, and a two-and-a-half-year old girl representing the future.
-By this time Crawford was in her sixties, and went to Paris to meet with Catholic suffragists from Peru, Austria, the Ukraine as well as France.
+By this time Crawford was in her sixties, and went to Paris to meet with Catholic suffragists from Peru, Austria, Ukraine as well as France.
 The organisation also operated or had sister groups in Scotland, Ireland and Croatia.
 Crawford and St Joan's Alliance leaders expanded the scope of the organisation to international cooperation on women's rights.

 Crawford also became head of the St. Joseph's Home for Girl Mothers, a founder of the Catholic Social Guild, and served for thirty years on the Board of Guardians as well as an elected councillor for Marylebone - for fourteen years after the First World War.

 Death and legacy

-Crawford died in 1948.
-Charitable societies she founded continue internationally, her works are reprinted to this day.
+Crawford died in Holland Park, London on 19 October 1948.
+Charitable societies she founded continue internationally, and her works are reprinted to this day.